yasen-yankov/ios-docs/Chart/selection.md

 ---
 title: Selection
-slug: chart-selection
-tags: Chart, iOS, selection
-publish: true
-ordinal: 7
+position: 7
 ---

 # Chart: Selection

 This help topic demonstrates how you can make your charts more interactive by enabling a selection behavior.

-##Configure##
+## Configure##

 You can alter the selection mode for each series by altering its <code>selectionMode</code> property with the following value: